chart-sg/node-red-task-package/TASK_PACKAGE_DESIGN.md

 *This document serves as the authoritative reference for the node-red-task-package module design and implementation.*

-**Document Version**: 2.1
+**Document Version**: 2.3
-**Last Updated**: September 18, 2025
+**Last Updated**: October 2, 2025
-**Key Changes**: Added tp-data storage nodes, simplified OIDC configuration with multi-provider support, improved field naming clarity (tpc_id), complete form URL construction, and configuration auto-discovery.
+**Key Changes**: Added shared tp-node-utils with common patterns for business logic nodes, implemented intelligent cleanup flow detection and handling, enhanced tp-delay and tp-end nodes with cleanup flow support, improved cancellation isolation to prevent cross-task interference, and established consistent patterns for cancellable node development.